whimxiqal/griefalert/README.md

             - Same command as Prism's "/pr i"
         - **[flags...]**
             - Filtering with specific flags and a selected WorldEdit region, query the all Prism logs
-            - Flags: Time Since, Time Before, Exact Username, Prism Target, and Prism Event
+            - Flags: Time Since, Time Before, Exact Username, Prism Target, Prism Event, and Group
     - **rollback | rb** ...
-        - **alert | a ** <*index*>
+        - Filtering with specific flags and a selected WorldEdit region, rollback all events stored in Prism to original state
-            - Attempt to rollback the event occurring in Alert at *index*
+        - Flags: Time Since, Time Before, Exact Username, Prism Target, and Prism Event
-        - **region | r [flags...]**
+    - **restore | rs** ...
-            - Filtering with specific flags and a selected WorldEdit region, rollback all events stored in Prism
+        - Filtering with specific flags and a selected WorldEdit region, restore all events stored in Prism to more recent state
         - Flags: Time Since, Time Before, Exact Username, Prism Target, and Prism Event

 ### Argument Syntax
 | Symbol | Meaning  |